-- You pay qualified education expenses of higher education. - You pay the education expenses for an eligible student.

-The eligible student is either yourself, your spouse, or a dependent for whom you claim an exemption on your tax return.
+- You pay qualified education expenses of higher education - You pay the education expenses for an eligible student. - The eligible student is either yourself, your spouse, or a dependent you claim on your tax return.

 Table 3-1.
-Overview of the Lifetime Learning Credit for 2015
+Overview of the Lifetime Learning Credit for 2020

-Maximum credit Up to \$2,000 credit per return Limit on modified adjusted gross income (MAGI) \$130,000 if married filling jointly; \$65,000 if single, head of household, or qualifying widow(er) Refundable or nonrefundable Nonrefundable-credit limited to the amount of tax you must pay on your taxable income Number of years of postsecondary education Available for all years of postsecondary education and for courses to acquire or improve job skills Number of tax years credit available Available for an unlimited number of tax years Type of program required Student doesn't need to be pursuing a program leading to a degree or other recognized education credential Number of courses Available for one or more courses Felony drug conviction Felony drug convictions don't make the student ineligible Qualified expenses Tuition and fees required for enrollment or attendance (including amounts required to be paid to the institution for course-related books, supplies, and equipment) Payments for academic periods Payments made in 2015 for academic periods beginning in 2015 or beginning in the first 3 months of 2016
+T Maximum credit Up to \$2,000 credit per return Limit on modified adjusted gross income (MAGI) \$138,000 if married filling jointly; \$69,000 if single, head of household, or qualifying widow(er) Refundable or nonrefundable Nonrefundable-credit limited to the amount of tax you must pay on your taxable income Number of years of postsecondary education Available for all years of postsecondary education and for courses to acquire or improve job skills Number of tax years credit available Available for an unlimited number of tax years Type of program required Student doesn't need to be pursuing a program leading to a degree or other recognized education credential Number of courses Available for one or more courses Felony drug conviction Felony drug convictions don't make the student ineligible Qualified expenses Tuition and fees required for enrollment or attendance (including amounts required to be paid to the institution for course-related books, supplies, and equipment) Payments for academic periods Payments made in 2020 for academic periods beginning in 2020 or beginning in the first 3 months of 2021

 Note.
-Qualified education expenses paid by a dependent for whom you claim an exemption, or by a third party for that dependent, are considered paid by you.
+Qualified education expenses paid by a dependent you claim on your tax return, or by a third party for that dependent, are considered paid by you.

 "Qualified education expenses" are defined later under Qualified Education Expenses.
 "Eligible students" are defined later under Who Is an Eligible Student.
-A dependent for whom you claim an exemption is defined later under Who Can Claim a Dependent's Expenses.
+A dependent you claim on your tax return is defined later under Who Can Claim a Dependent's Expenses.